 Resending an email can significantly improve your email marketing ROI but, if done improperly, it can also rack up unsubscribes and complaints.

-By following these seven email resend best practices, you can avoid the risk of losing email subscribers while still getting the improved results you desire.
+By following these seven email resend best practices, you can avoid the risk of losing email subscribers and get the improved results you desire.

 1. Don’t Resend to Everyone

-Many marketers decide who to resend emails to based on email opens, but the reality is, email opens aren’t reliably trackable.
-For example, if a contact has images disabled in their email reader, the images won’t display and their open won’t register.
-This happens more than you might think: Estimates show that 20 to 40% of email delivery falls into this category.
-Pester those contacts with the same message over and over and there’s a decent chance they’ll opt out.
+Many marketers decide who to resend emails to based on email opens, but email opens aren’t reliably trackable.
+For example, if contacts have images disabled in their email reader, the images won’t display and their open won’t register.
+This happens more than you might think: Estimates show that 11 to 35% of email delivery falls into this category.
+Pester those contacts with the same message over and over, and there’s a decent chance they’ll opt out.

 2. Be Picky About the Campaigns You Resend

-Resending every single one of your email campaigns is not only inefficient for you, but Vision6 says it also “actually trains your subscribers to ignore them.”
-To save yourself time and spare your subscribers, try to select only your most important campaigns to resend and remember why you’re resending in the first place: to share your valuable offer with as many contacts as possible.
+Resending every one of your email campaigns is not only inefficient for you, but Marketing Land says it also can, “lead to email fatigue,” and cause subscribers to, ”disengage from your content.”
+To save yourself time and spare your subscribers, try to select only your most important campaigns to resend, and remember why you’re resending in the first place: to share your valuable offer with as many contacts as possible.

 Here’s a good rule of thumb: If the email doesn’t offer subscribers tremendous value, don’t resend it.